-As with any SAP outsourcing decision, choosing the right partner to take over SAP Basis support is a complex decision predicated on a range of factors, from finding a service that’s priced right for the requirements
+As with any SAP outsourcing decision, choosing the right partner to take over SAP Basis support is a complex decision predicated on a range of factors, from finding a service that’s priced right for the requirements to aligning with a provider that has proven expertise and is a cultural fit for your organization.

 Given that SAP is a mission-critical business system and Basis administration is key to its success, companies should take a hard look at a potential provider’s ability to scale its services and resources to meet the customer’s needs.
 Asking what services and price points can be delivered, what levels of availability are offered and what specific SAP domain expertise is on hand will go a long way in determining if a potential outsource partner is flexible enough to adapt to a company’s short-term and longer-term SAP Basis support needs.